 Section 2.02 Reduction of the Commitment Amount .

 (a) Optional.
-Upon the request of the , the Trust shall, upon at least ten (10) Business Day's notice to the Administrative Agent, request the reduction in whole or in part the unused portions of the Commitment Amount, provided that each partial reduction with respect to (a) the Class A Commitment Amount shall be in the aggregate amount of $5,000,000 or an integral multiple thereof and (b) the Class B Commitment Amount shall be .
+Upon the request of the Depositor Servicer, the Trust shall, upon at least ten (10) Business Day's notice to the Administrative Agent, request the reduction in whole or in part the unused portions of the Commitment Amount, provided that each partial reduction with respect to (a) the Class A Commitment Amount shall be in the aggregate amount of $5,000,000 or an integral multiple thereof and (b) the Class B Commitment Amount shall be in the aggregate amount of $500,000 or an integral multiple thereof proportionally reduced so that the Class B Commitment Amount is at all time 3.000003% of the aggregate Commitment Amounts.

 (b) Mandatory.
 The Commitment Amounts shall automatically and permanently reduce by the purchase price of each Class and Series of Certificates under Section 2.01(a) or 2.01(b).
 Any payments from the Distribution Account in respect of the Scheduled Base Amount or the Class B Redemption Amount shall not increase the Commitment Amounts.

 Section 2.03 Purchase Procedures .
-Each purchase of Certificates shall be made on an irrevocable notice given by the Trust upon the request of the Partnership to the Administrative Agent, which in turn shall give to each Purchaser prompt notice of such proposed purchase, not later than 11:00 a.m. at least three Business Days prior to the date of the proposed purchase.
+Each purchase of Certificates shall be made on an irrevocable notice given by the Trust upon the request of the Partnership to the Administrative Agent, which in turn shall give to each Purchaser prompt notice of such proposed purchase, not later than 11:00 a.m. at least three LIBO LIBOR Business Days prior to the date of the proposed purchase.
 Each such notice of a purchase ("Notice of Purchase") shall be (i) given by telephone, telecopier or telex, confirmed immediately in writing, and (ii) substantially in the form of Exhibit B hereto, specifying therein the requested (x) date of such Purchase, and (y) the aggregate Base Amount of the Certificates proposed to be purchased.
 The Administrative Agent shall promptly give each Purchaser notice of such proposed Purchase by telecopier or telex.

 Section 2.04 Purchase Price and Payment Procedures .
 Except to the extent otherwise provided herein, the Purchases by each Purchaser shall be made in immediately available funds in U.S. Dollars, to the Administrative Agent at such account or accounts as shall be specified by the Administrative Agent to the Purchasers, not later than 11:00 a.m. on the applicable Purchase Date.